oracle-livelabs/goldengate/goldengate-microservices23ai-modern/get-started/get-started.md

 ### Objectives

-* We’ll guide you step-by-step on where to find your connection information details and how to connect to your system.
+* Obtain connection information to your lab environment

-## Task 1: Database Connectivity and Preparation
+## Task 1: Connect to the Lab Environment

 1. Locate the connection URL for your assigned environment, then open it in your web browser to access the system.